 2. Spin Casting Reels

 A spin casting reel or a spincaster reel has a covered spool and a button to switch between free-wheeling and locked spool.
-These reels are very easy to use and widely used for practice and learning how to use a fishing reel.
+Spincast reels are very easy to use and widely used for practice and learning how to use a fishing reel.
+Flyandspincasting.com have provided very detailed guides on spincast and baitcasting reels.

 There is a downside, however.
 Spin casting reels are beginner reels only.
 Their small size won’t help you catch bigger fish and are a sucker for seawater fishing.